tahoe-lafs/tahoe-lafs/docs/proposed/pub-sub.rst

         "tahoe-mutable-notification-version": 1,
         "subscribe": [
             "storage-index-0",
-            "storage-index-1",
+            "storage-index-1"
+        ],
+        "options": {
+            "maximum-delay": 250
         }
     }

 ..where "storage-index-0" corresponds to an actual Storage Index of an existing mutable file.
-A client computes this from "R" (a read capability).
+The only proposed option is `maximum-delay` which is the most milliseconds the server can wait to coalesce updates for these subscriptions.
+A client computes the storage-indexes for subscriptions from "R" (a read capability).
 The client must keep a mapping of `Storage Index -> read-capability` so it can match subsequent notifications.

 The server replies with a message like: